pantheon-systems/documentation/source/content/local-dns-cache.md

 **Cons:**

 - Slightly more complex implementation compared to Option 1
-- Requires setting up environment variables (SITE_ID, ENV_ID, BRANCH)
+- Requires setting up environment variables (`SITE_ID`, `ENV_ID`, `BRANCH`)
 - May increase execution time for Git operations due to potential retries
 - Depends on external commands (dig, terminus) which need to be available in the environment

+In the example below, any git clone or push command error results in calling the `check_dns_cache` function to flush stale local DNS entries, and then the respective git command is retried.
 See below for a more detailed explanation of the functions used in the script:

 **Detailed Function Explanations**